Afif13/CSS-Tip/content/anchor-issues/index.md

 * `.anchor` is outside the containing block of `.element` or is the containing block of `.element`.
 * `.anchor` shares the same containing block as `.element`, is placed after `.element`, and has an absolute or fixed position.
-* The uppermost containing block between `.anchor` and the containing block of `.element`, is placed after `.element`, and has an absolute or fixed position
+* The uppermost containing block between `.anchor` and the containing block of `.element`, is placed after `.element`, and has an absolute or fixed position.

 <small>I certainly didn't cover all the cases, so I may update this post at any time to keep it current.</small>